-- 1.11 The Company gives an opportunity for shareholders to freely communicate with each other without creating any barriers and also provides convenient access to relevant news and information via the Company's website (www.lagunaresorts. com) for shareholders to receive adequate important information such as the resolutions of the Company's Board of Directors on important matters, resolutions of the shareholders' meetings, financial information, information which may affect the Company's share price, Annual Report, etc. - 1.12 In the 2017 AGM Checklist assessment conducted by the Thai Investors Association, the Company was ranked "4 TIA", with represents a score of between 90-99.
+- 1.11 The Company gives an opportunity for shareholders to freely communicate with each other without creating any barriers and also provides convenient access to relevant news and information via the Company's website (www.lagunaresorts. com) for shareholders to receive adequate important information such as the resolutions of the Company's Board of Directors on important matters, resolutions of the shareholders' meetings, financial information, information which may affect the Company's share price, Annual Report, etc. - 1.12 The Company received a score of 98 points out of 100 points for the 2018 AGM Checklist assessment conducted by the Thai Investors Association.
 The Company will continue to strive to improve its good corporate governance practices.